OCA/web/web_keyboard_navigation/README.rst

 web_keyboard_navigation
 ==============================

-This module was written to extend the functionality of ... to support ... and allow you to ...
+This module was written to extend the functionality of the Web Client to support easier navigation and allow you to use the Alt key in order to get some shortcuts shown on your client.

 Installation
 ============

 To install this module, you need to:

-#. do this ...
+Follow the usual procedure for your version of Odoo.

 Configuration
 =============

 To configure this module, you need to:

-#. go to ...
+No configuration can take place at this point.

 Usage
 =====